yandex-cloud/docs/en/storage/s3/api-ref/multipart/abortupload.md

 For a list of possible responses, see [#T](../response-codes.md).

-Additionally, {{ objstorage-name }} may return errors described in the table below.
+Additionally, Object Storage may return errors described in the table below.

 | Error | Description | HTTP code |
 | ----- | ----- | ----- |